1

 Seasonal Influenza Vaccine

 Seasonal influenza vaccine is a benefit for children and adults and is recommended for individuals who are six (6) months of age or older.
 Influenza vaccine is available through the VFC Program for providers enrolled in the program to administer to Health First Colorado-enrolled children/adolescents (under 19 years of age).
-(See Appendix B).
+Refer to the Appendix B - Vaccines for Children (VFC) Program section in this manual.

 Back to Top